 Here are more actions you can take when you learn your calls are being displayed as Scam or Spam:

-- The Local Presence add-on is specifically intended to help you avoid this problem: https://turbodial.biz/local-presence/
+- The Local Presence add-on can sometimes help you avoid this problem: https://turbodial.biz/local-presence/